manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Morphology.md

 Jieba segmentation mode.
 Optional; the default is `accurate`.

-In accurate mode, Jieba segments the sentence into the most precise word boundaries using dictionary matching.
-It prioritizes precision over exhaustiveness.
+In accurate mode, Jieba splits the sentence into the most precise words using dictionary matching.
+This mode focuses on precision, ensuring that the segmentation is as accurate as possible.

-In full mode, Jieba attempts to cut the sentence into every possible word combination, maximizing recall by including all potential words.
-It produces all matching words found in its dictionary.
+In full mode, Jieba tries to split the sentence into every possible word combination, aiming to include all potential words.
+This mode focuses on maximizing recall, meaning it identifies as many words as possible, even if some of them overlap or are less commonly used.
+It returns all the words found in its dictionary.

-In search mode, Jieba breaks the text down into both full words and smaller components, combining precise segmentation with extra granularity by producing overlapping word fragments.
+In search mode, Jieba breaks the text into both whole words and smaller parts, combining precise segmentation with extra detail by providing overlapping word fragments.
+This mode balances precision and recall, making it useful for search engines.

-`jieba_mode` must be used with `morphology = jieba_chinese`, see [Chinese, Japanese and Korean (CJK) and Thai languages](Creating_a_table/NLP_and_tokenization/Languages_with_continuous_scripts.md).
+`jieba_mode` should be used with `morphology = jieba_chinese`.
+See [Chinese, Japanese, Korean (CJK) and Thai languages](Creating_a_table/NLP_and_tokenization/Languages_with_continuous_scripts.md).

 <!-- request SQL -->